Construction Costs | DIN 276

 Cost Estimate

-This serves as the decisive basis for the subsequent execution planning according to HOAI service phases and simultaneously forms the foundation for preparation of construction procurement.
-The following basics are needed for correct preparation of the cost estimate:
+This serves as the decisive basis for the subsequent execution planning according to HOAI service phases and simultaneously forms the foundation for preparing construction procurement.
+The following foundations are required for the correct preparation of the cost estimate:

 – Execution plans (final planning documents, usually scale 1:50)

-– Calculations for thermal protection according to EnEV and DIN V18599
+– Calculations on thermal protection according to EnEV and DIN V18599

 – Quantity calculation